 Sutter was born in Kandern, Germany, a few miles from the Swiss border, on February 15, 1803.
-He went to school in Neuchâtel, Switzerland and later joined the Swiss army, eventually becoming captain of the artillery.
+He went to school in Neuchâtel, Switzerland, and later joined the Swiss army, eventually becoming captain of the artillery.

-Employing members of the Miwok, Maidu, and Kanakas tribes, he began to build the settlement and, to protect it, also established Sutter’s Fort, which included 18 foot walls which surrounding shops, houses, mills, and craftsmen.
+Employing members of the Miwok, Maidu, and Kanakas tribes, he began to build the settlement and, to protect it, also established Sutter’s Fort, which included 18-foot walls surrounding shops, houses, mills, and craftsmen.
 Completed about 1843 and strategically situated on the Oregon-California Trail and near the inland waterways from San Francisco, it soon became the primary destination for most California-bound immigrants, including the ill-fated Donner Party, whom Sutter attempted to rescue.

-Sutter’s settlement rapidly grew and prospered as immigrants; trappers and traders traveled through or settled in the area.
-Within just a few years, Sutter was the wealthiest and most influential man in the region and even he would later admit: “I was everything, patriarch, priest, father and judge.”
+Sutter’s settlement rapidly grew and prospered as immigrants, trappers and traders traveled through or settled in the area.
+Within just a few years, Sutter was the wealthiest and most influential man in the region, and even he would later admit: “I was everything, patriarch, priest, father, and judge.”
 Somewhere along the line, Sutter’s family also joined him in California.

-Sutter’s life would change dramatically when one of his employees, James Marshall, discovered gold at his sawmill in what would later become the town of Coloma in January, 1848.
+Sutter’s life would change dramatically when one of his employees, James Marshall, discovered gold at his sawmill in what would later become the town of Coloma in January 1848.
 Marshall immediately advised Sutter of his find, who swore all his employees to secrecy.
-But, the “news” was just too big, and in no time it leaked out.
+But, the “news” was just too big, and in no time, it leaked out.

 The elder Sutter deeply resented this because he had wanted the city to be named Sutterville and be built near his New Helvetia domain.

-By 1852 John Sutter was bankrupt and his land was filled with squatters.
-In 1857, the squatters took Sutter to court over the legality of his titles and the U.S. Land Commission decided in Sutter’s favor.
+By 1852 John Sutter was bankrupt, and his land was filled with squatters.
+In 1857, the squatters took Sutter to court over the legality of his titles, and the U.S. Land Commission decided in Sutter’s favor.

-In the meantime, his elder son, John Augustus Sutter Jr., who had stayed behind in California prospered.
+In the meantime, his elder son, John Augustus Sutter Jr., who had stayed behind in California, prospered.